manuhalapeth/German-Product-Title-NER/README.md

 ## Design Tradeoffs

 **Why CRF sequence labeling?**
 Product titles have strong sequential dependencies.
 A token labeled as a vehicle brand strongly predicts the next token is a model name.
 CRF captures these constraints at the sequence level rather than making independent per-token decisions.
-This matters more than raw accuracy—it produces coherent entity spans.
+This matters more than raw accuracy since it produces coherent entity spans.

 **Why per-aspect confidence thresholds?**
 A single global threshold fails because aspects have different base rates and model confidence distributions.
 Manufacturer names are high-confidence, while technical specs often have lower scores due to ambiguity.
 Tuning thresholds per aspect (0.40-0.45) lets us optimize precision/recall independently for each attribute type.